 9 steps to take at the scene of an accident

-2. Switch off your engine and turn on your hazard lights
+2. After giving yourself a moment, make sure you switch off your engine and turn on your hazard lights.

 • Full name and address